 The interdisciplinary class Innovation & Design for Global Issues in Latin America demonstrates how solar energy can be used to power household appliances.
 Co-taught entirely in Spanish by teachers in the language and art departments, the class studies design engineering problems facing Latin American countries.

 Dr. Harrop teaches Latin and French, including French V, which concentrates on philosophical texts.

 Students in this yearlong course will learn all of Ancient Greek grammar in one year.
-By the end of this course, you will be able to translate any passage of Ancient Greek with the help of a dictionary, including texts by Plato and other ancient authors utilized throughout the RCS curriculum.
+By the end of this course you will be able to translate any passage of Ancient Greek with the help of a dictionary, including texts by Plato and other ancient authors utilized throughout the RCS curriculum.
 The structure and style of the course will be similar to that of Latin courses.
+Students who have completed Latin II or higher may enroll directly; other interested students will need to consult with the teacher and request departmental approval.
 This course can only be taken as a student's second language course (or after completion of the language requirement).

 Chinese III builds upon the fundamental skills introduced in Chinese I and II, and continues to focus on deepening, strengthening, and refining the four skills of listening, speaking, reading, and writing.
 This course introduces students to frequently used grammatical structures, and provides students with an active vocabulary of up to 900 characters.
 The textbook, Integrated Chinese, its accompanying workbook, and other authentic reading, listening, and multi-media materials from various sources are used to develop the students’ interpersonal, presentational, and interpretive language skills.
 In addition, this course frequently incorporates aspects of Chinese geography, literature, culture, history, and issues about contemporary China in its curriculum.
 Evaluation for this course is a comprehensive process, as all aspects of participation will be taken into account, which include homework, quizzes, tests, projects, class participation, attitude, and other performances.